Skip to content

 Variable Scope

-All variables declared are locally scoped to the method where they were declared:
+Variables declared are locally scoped to the method where they are defined:

 namespace Test;